Using Filters to Get Creative

-Using Filters – When I was about younger and browsing through my favourite photography magazines, I remember being awestruck, a little jealous but highly motivated by the images I saw.
+Using Filters.
+When I was younger whilst browsing through my favourite photography magazines, I remember being awestruck.
+I felt a little jealous but highly motivated by the images I saw.

 "How did they do that"?
-I asked myself, and would only become frustrated when I couldn’t get it right and similar to what I had seen.
+I asked myself.
+I would become frustrated when I couldn’t get the same effects that I had seen.

 That really is the beauty of photography.
 No matter how good you get or how far you progress, there is always someone better to aspire to.
-You constantly look for new ideas to challenge your processes and techniques, and new subjects and places to capture.
+We constantly look for new ideas to challenge our processes and techniques.
+New subjects and places to capture.

-It took a while but once I learned a little about filters and accessories, my photography took on a new life altogether.
-At first it is tempting to keep your favourite filter on the lens, but when you learn how and when to use them; your images start to come close to those displayed in the glossies!
+It took a while but once I learned about filters and accessories, my photography took on a new life.
+At first it is tempting to keep your favourite filter on the lens.
+However, when you learn how and when to use them, your images start to come close to those displayed in the glossies!

 If you are into landscape photography, the grey grad is an essential but inexpensive piece of kit.
 It will fool and assist your cameras meter and add some real punch to your images.